libktx/ktx/README.md

 ### Installation

-**KTX** modules are uploaded to _Maven Central_ and are fully compatible with the Gradle build tool used by LibGDX by default.
+**KTX** modules are uploaded to _Maven Central_ and are fully compatible with the Gradle build tool, which is used in LibGDX projects by default.

 All libraries follow the same naming schema: